Geosynchronous/P6-Mobile-Portfolio/README.md

 - Select User Agent (Safari-IOS 9.3-iPad) from Develop Menu
 - USB cable has faulty connection, need to hold it firmly in place

+2:26 PM
+- Wasted some more time trying to get iPhone/Canary remote connection
+- Definately giving up on this for now, don't really need it to complete projects
+- Will use Canary and simulated device for timeline behaviour
+- May also use Safari Dev tools for remote iPhone connection as well

 ### Udacity Reviews